The British America's Cup Challenger

 Interested in chartering Sceptre?

-We have a number of dates available during 2014 - for more information...
+We will have a number of dates available during 2015 - for more information...

 Interested in owning a share of Sceptre?